Political party: Types of party organizations

 Political scientists have distinguished between different types of political parties that have evolved throughout history.
-These include cadre parties, mass parties, catch-all parties and cartel parties.
-Cadre parties were political elites that were concerned with contesting elections and restricted the influence of outsiders, who were only required to assist in election campaigns.
+These include elite parties, mass parties, catch-all parties and cartel parties.
+Elite parties were political elites that were concerned with contesting elections and restricted the influence of outsiders, who were only required to assist in election campaigns.
 Mass parties tried to recruit new members who were a source of party income and were often expected to spread party ideology as well as assist in elections.
-In the United States, where both major parties were cadre parties, the introduction of primaries and other reforms has transformed them so that power is held by activists who compete over influence and nomination of candidates.
+In the United States, where both major parties were elite parties, the introduction of primaries and other reforms has transformed them so that power is held by activists who compete over influence and nomination of candidates.

+Scholars distinguish between strong political parties where decision-making is centralized and top-down on one hand and weak political parties where decision-making is decentralized and the grassroots has considerable power on the other hand.

-Cadre parties
+Elite parties

-A cadre party, or elite party, is a type of political party that was dominant in the nineteenth century before the introduction of universal suffrage.
-The French political scientist Maurice Duverger first distinguished between "cadre" and "mass" parties, founding his distinction on the differences within the organisational structures of these two types.
-Cadre parties are characterized by minimal and loose organisation, and are financed by fewer larger monetary contributions typically originating from outside the party.
-Cadre parties give little priority to expanding the party's membership base, and its leaders are its only members.
-The earliest political parties, such as the Democratic-Republicans and the Federalists, are classified as cadre parties.
+An elite party is a type of political party that was dominant in the nineteenth century before the introduction of universal suffrage.
+The French political scientist Maurice Duverger first distinguished between elite and "mass" parties, founding his distinction on the differences within the organizational structures of these two types.
+Elite parties are characterized by minimal and loose organization, and are financed by fewer larger monetary contributions typically originating from outside the party.
+Elite parties give little priority to expanding the party's membership base, and its leaders are its only members.
+The earliest political parties, such as the Democratic-Republicans and the Federalists, are classified as elite parties.

 Mass parties

 A mass party is a type of political party that developed around cleavages in society and mobilized the ordinary citizens or 'masses' in the political process.
 In Europe, the introduction of universal suffrage resulted in the creation of worker's parties that later evolved into mass parties; an example is the German Social Democratic Party.
 These parties represented large groups of citizens who had not previously been represented in political processes, articulating the interests of different groups in society.
-In contrast to cadre parties, mass parties are funded by their members, and rely on and maintain a large membership base.
-Further, mass parties prioritize the mobilization of voters and are more centralized than cadre parties.
+In contrast to elite parties, mass parties are funded by their members, and rely on and maintain a large membership base.
+Further, mass parties prioritize the mobilization of voters and are more centralized than elite parties.